tantepose/treehouse-project7/README.md

-Treehouse Fullstack Javascript Techdegree, project #7:
+### Treehouse Fullstack Javascript Techdegree, project #7:
 # "Build a Twitter Interface"

-by Ole Petter Baugerød Stokke
+### by Ole Petter Baugerød Stokke

+From the instructions:

+>In this project, you'll use Twitter’s REST API to access your Twitter profile information and render it to a user.
+The page should automatically authenticate access to your Twitter profile.
+It should use this access to populate three columns on your page:
+>
+> * Your 5 most recent tweets.
+> * Your 5 most recent friends.
+> * Your 5 most recent private messages.

+---

 www.olepetterstokke.no/treehouse/project7

-Express app using the Twitter’s REST API to display the 5 last tweets, followers, and incoming messages from Twitter.
-Also let's you tweet.